Treeapp Partners with a Local NGO

-Treeapp is excited to announce its newest partnership with the NGO ReNaSCEDD, a local reforestation organisation striving to increase forest cover in Guinea.
+Treeapp is excited to announce its newest partnership with the NGO ReNaSCEDD, a local reforestation organisation in West Africa striving to increase forest cover in Guinea.

 From 4th August 2020, users on Treeapp will be able to plant in Guinea, an African country sharing its coastal border with Guinea-Bissau and Sierra Leone.